brycewray/eleventy_solo/src/posts/2021/05/gems-in-rough-05.md

 [PostCSS](https://postcss.org) is an amazing product that can give "CSS super-powers" to web developers.
 However, it's also a house of cards, in the form of the hundreds (thousands?) of plugins it's spawned; and it's clearer by the month that many of those cards got shuffled rather nastily with last year's [update to PostCSS 8](https://evilmartians.com/chronicles/postcss-8-plugin-migration).

 One of the most widely used PostCSS plugins is [postcss-preset-env](https://preset-env.cssdb.org/).
 It includes many capabilities which could otherwise require the use of numerous other plugins, but it [remains broken in PostCSS 8](https://github.com/csstools/postcss-preset-env/issues/191).
-I'd been using postcss-preset-env mainly to do what one can get with two separate plugins, [autoprefixer](https://github.com/postcss/autoprefixer) and [postcss-nesting](https://github.com/csstools/postcss-nesting), so I've replaced it with those.
+I'd been using postcss-preset-env mainly to do what one can get with two separate plugins, [autoprefixer](https://github.com/postcss/autoprefixer) and [postcss-nesting](https://github.com/csstools/postcss-nesting), so I've replaced it with those.[^presetStarters]

+[^presetStarters]: For the most part, my most recent use of postcss-preset-env was in some of my [starter sets](/posts/2021/03/beginners-luck-update).

 Another PostCSS 8-incompatible plugin I had to replace is [postcss-clean](https://github.com/leodido/postcss-clean) for minifying CSS output.
 Instead, I'm now using [postcss-csso](https://github.com/lahmatiy/postcss-csso).[^sassOnly]